Non-jumping Numbers for 5-Uniform Hypergraphs: Proof of Theorem

 Now we give the proof of Theorem \ref{thm4}.

-\emph{Proof of Theorem \ref{thm4}.} Let integers $\ell,q$ and numbers $N(\ell)$ and $N(\ell,q)$ be given as in Theorem \ref{thm4}.
-We will show that $N(\ell,q)$ is not a jump for $5$.
+\emph{Proof of Theorem \ref{thm4}.} We will show that $N(\ell,q)$ is not a jump for $5$.
 Let $t$ be a fixed large enough integer determined later.
 We first define a $5$-uniform hypergraph $G(\ell,t)$ on $\ell$ pairwise disjoint sets $V_1,\ldots, V_{\ell}$, each of them with size $t$ and the density of $G(\ell,t)$ is close to $N(\ell)$ when $t$ is large enough.
-Each of five choices of $N(\ell)$ corresponds to a construction.
+Each of the five choices of $N(\ell)$ corresponds to a construction.

 1. If $N(\ell)=\alpha$, then $G(\ell,t)$ is defined in section $3$.
 Notice that

 which is close to $\alpha$ if $t$ is large enough.

 2. If $N(\ell)=1-\frac{1}{\ell^4}$, then $G(\ell,t)$ is defined on $\ell$ pairwise disjoint sets $V_1,V_2,\ldots, V_{\ell}$, where $|V_i|=t$, and the edge set of $G(\ell,t)$ is $\binom{\cup_{i=1}^{\ell}V_i}{5}-\cup_{i=1}^{\ell}\binom{V_i}{5}$.
 Notice that